Deploying an Application

 Select a Build Process

-Drycc Workflow supports three different ways of building applications:
+Drycc Workflow supports three build methods:

 Buildpacks